Secondary Audio Program (SAP)

 I’m watching your TV station but hearing something entirely different...the sound doesn’t match the picture!

-WHKY-TV regularly provides audio from our co-owned Radio Station WHKY (AM 1290) on our TV Secondary Audio Program (SAP) channel.
-This allows listeners the opportunity to hear many of our Radio Station's local programs, sporting events and newscast.
+WHKY-TV provides audio from our co-owned Radio Station WHKY (AM 1290) on our TV Secondary Audio Program (SAP) channel (the “Spanish” audio selection).
+This allows listeners the opportunity to hear many of our Radio Station’s local programs, sporting events and newscast.

-Activating or deactivating the SAP is done on most television sets through a menu using the remote control.
-Every TV set is different, so the best way to do that is to follow the instructions in your owner's manual.
-But if you don't have the owner's manual that came with your TV anymore, you can still change the settings for the SAP if you have your remote control.
+Activating or deactivating the SAP is done on most television sets, and cable/satellite boxes through a menu using the remote control.
+Every unit is different, so the best way to do that is to follow the instructions in your owner's manual.
+But if you don't have the owner's manual that came with your TV, or cable/satellite box anymore, you can still change the settings for the SAP if you have your remote control.
 Here are a few things to keep in mind:

-* Before trying to change the SAP, be sure you're controlling your TV set with the remote and not the cable/satellite box controller.
+- Before trying to change the SAP, be sure you're controlling your TV set with that remote, and not the cable/satellite box controller.
 Likewise if you are controlling the cable/satellite box use the controller that was provided for that box.

-- Some remote controllers have a button on them labeled "MTS", "SAP", or "Audio Select".
+- Some remote controllers have a button on them labeled "SAP", or "Audio Select".
 Try pressing this button in succession to cycle through the various audio modes.

-If you don't have your remote control or your owner's manual, contact the store where you purchased your television.
-Many times they can help with obtaining another operation manual or finding a universal remote control that will work with your television.
+If you don't have your remote control, or your owner's manual, contact the store where you purchased your television.
+Many times they can help with obtaining another operation manual, or finding a universal remote control that will work with your television.
 If you have a cable, or satellite box you can visit the provided customer web site for your service.
 These services provide instructions for changing language on the provided boxes.